Rbeat542/wmg/README.md

 The full license text is available in the [LICENSE](LICENSE) file.

+## Support

-You can also support this project with cryptocurrency.
+You can support this project:
 *   **ETH (ERC-20):** `0x047607977329C465344c37488D9a79a8ECC36449`
 *   **USDT (TRC-20):** `TKiXgaGS57wtqQE2v8YiUZtwMjW7wtREpU'